3j9fkyahunqoxwqu/CK-s-Raspberry-Pi-3-config/README.md

 * Edit the `#listen-address=` to `listen-address=127.0.0.1, 192.168.xxx.xxx, 10.8.0.1`.
 The second IP (the one starting with 192.168.) is your own Rasperry Pi local network IP address while the third IP is the _tun0_ interface where OpenVPN is listening on.
 * Now we need to create another file, `sudo nano /etc/dnsmasq.d/02-dnscrypt.conf` creates the DNSCrypt-proxy configuration but since our PI-Hole doesn't know (yet) where our PI-Hole is we need to give him our server address `server=127.0.0.1#54` - ensure port 53 is not set here, give him the port we set earlier above (in this test example 54).
 * Now we create and edit the Pi-Hole configuration, `sudo nano /etc/dnsmasq.d/01-pihole.conf` and comment out the pre-defined server preference `#server=...`.
-* The last step is to change the default setup variables, `sudo nano /etc/pihole/setupVars.conf` we need to comment out `#PIHOLE_DNS_x`and restart our local dnsmasq server with `sudo systemctl restart dnsmasq`.
+* The last step is to change the default setup variables, `sudo nano /etc/pihole/setupVars.conf` we need to comment out `#PIHOLE_DNS_x`and restart our local dnsmasq server via `sudo systemctl restart dnsmasq`.

 You're done!